The white grape variety comes from Armenia

-, It is mainly cultivated in the Armenian region Ararat.
-The variety is mainly for fortified sweet wines of the type of Madeira
+, It is mainly cultivated in the Ararat region of Armenia.
+The variety is mainly used for fortified sweet wines of the type of Madeira

 but also for sparkling wines and the production of table grapes

 used.
-In 2010, a total of 809 hectares of vineyards were reported in Armenia.
+In 2010, a total of 809 hectares of vineyards were designated in Armenia.
 Further stocks exist under the name Kharji in Azerbaijan

-where she also works for the production of fortified wines.
+, where it also serves for the production of fortified wines.